 - Camera lens should be flush with case to prevent water buildup

-- Mini jack port needs a rubber tether to keep from losing it
+- Mini jack port needs a rubber tether to keep from losing it - current model has this

-- Sound is a bit muffled
+- Sound can be a bit muffled

-- Activated the proximity sensor with the least bit of ear goo
+- Activated the proximity sensor with the least bit of ear goo – current model is much better

 The Bottom Line